Import data into Microsoft Dynamics 365 (online)

 Applies To: Dynamics 365 (online), Dynamics CRM Online

-If you’ve completed a Microsoft Dynamics CRM Online free trial and are converting to a CRM Online paid subscription, you can easily remove the sample data and then import or enter your own data.
+If you’ve completed a Microsoft Dynamics 365 (online) free trial and are converting to a Dynamics 365 (online) paid subscription, you can easily remove the sample data and then import or enter your own data.

-If your business data is currently located in other systems, you should import it into CRM Online.
+If your business data is currently located in other systems, you should import it into Dynamics 365 (online).
 Depending on the amount and complexity of the data in other systems, there are several options for importing it.

-If you’ve been using the sample data in a free trial of CRM Online, you can easily delete it before adding your business data.
+If you’ve been using the sample data in a free trial of Dynamics 365 (online), you can easily delete it before adding your business data.